 Fashion is a very personal topic.
 Many people have their favorite brands and pieces that make them feel confident, but sneakers are a whole different ball game.
 One of the largest debates that has gone down in the shoe industry for years is the battle of the classic sneakers: Vans vs Converse.

 Both shoes have a distinct history of their own.
-Vans was started by Paul Van Doren as the original “skater” shoe, while Converse was started by Marquis Mills Converse who created the sneaker as another type of athletic shoe.
+Vans was started by Paul Van Doren as the original “skater” shoe and is definitely on our list of the best skate shoes around.
+On the other hand, Converse was started by Marquis Mills Converse who created the sneaker as another type of athletic shoe.

 While both began on their own unique journey, both of these shoes have since become staples in many individuals’ casual, everyday wear.